SSN-AUKUS

-The UK commenced an Astute class replacement project in 2018 that assessed requirements and considered options known as the Maritime Underwater Future Capability (MUFC) that was later renamed the Submersible Ship Nuclear Replacement (SSNR).
-The SSNR design was renamed SSN-AUKUS in March 2023, under the AUKUS trilateral security pact, when Australia joined the programme and additional US technology was incorporated into the design.
-Australia plans to build eight SSN-AUKUS submarines in addition to acquiring three nuclear-powered Virginia-class submarines from the United States.
+The UK commenced an Astute class replacement project in 2018, which was later named the Submersible Ship Nuclear Replacement (SSNR).
+The ongoing SSNR design was renamed SSN-AUKUS in March 2023, under the 2021 AUKUS trilateral security partnership, when Australia joined the programme and additional US technology was incorporated into the design.

+The UK plans to build up to twelve SSN-AUKUS submarines.
+Australia plans to build five SSN-AUKUS submarines in addition to acquiring three nuclear-powered Virginia-class submarines from the United States.

+When in service with the Royal Navy and the Royal Australian Navy, submarine crews will train and patrol together and undertake joint maintenance and support.
+Components and parts will be shared with the US.

 The class will be powered by Rolls-Royce's pressurised water reactors (PWR).
+The submarines will displace over 10,000 tonnes.

 Development

+UK SSNR design

-The initial concept phase of the programme was scheduled to last for three years.
-This phase had begun in early 2018 but was suspended for two years due to delays in the Astute-class and Dreadnought-class delivery programmes.
+The United Kingdom began planning for the replacement of the Astute class of submarines in early 2018.
+Initially, the programme was known as the Maritime Underwater Future Capability (MUFC).
+The concept phase was scheduled to last for three years to assess requirements and consider options but was suspended for two years due to delays in the Astute-class and Dreadnought-class delivery programmes.
 In 2020, the Ministry of Defence recruited for a Submarine Delivery Agency Project Manager to work on the SSNR design and development process.

 In March 2021, the government's defence paper Defence in a Competitive Age committed to funding the SSNR project.
 This was followed in September 2021 by an investment of £170 million by the government in the form of two £85 million contracts to BAE Systems and Rolls-Royce Holdings for early design work on the SSNR.
 The investment will support 350 jobs for the UK economy.

-In November 2022, MSubs Ltd was awarded a £15.4m contract to build an XLUUV (Extra Large Uncrewed Underwater Vehicle) vessel which is to be delivered to the Royal Navy within two years.
-The 17-tonne vessel (known as Project CETUS) is described as being "the next step in developing autonomous underwater warfare capability" and is also to feed into the design of SSNR.
+In November 2022, MSubs was awarded a £15.4m contract to build an XLUUV (Extra Large Uncrewed Underwater Vehicle) vessel which is to be delivered to the Royal Navy within two years.
+The 17-tonne vessel (known as Project Cetus) is described as being "the next step in developing autonomous underwater warfare capability" and is also to feed into the design of SSNR.

-In January 2023 it was reported that the submarines were likely to incorporate a vertical launch system (VLS) for land-attack missiles.
-This would be a first for Royal Navy SSNs, which currently launch land-attack missiles via their torpedo tubes.
+In January 2023, it was reported that the submarines were likely to incorporate a vertical launching system (VLS) for land-attack missiles.
+This would be a first for Royal Navy submarines, which currently launch land-attack missiles via their torpedo tubes.
 A VLS system was described as likely to increase interoperability options with the US Navy since future US land attack missiles may not have a horizontal launch option.